faisalfs10x/faisalfs10x.github.io/_posts/VAPT/2021-05-10-linux-persistence.md

 ---

-This post will cover a few common linux persistence techniques used by adversary to establish permanent access.
-This blog assumed that you have basic knowledge of linux OS such as linux service, user privilege, crontab, remote management etc. The adversary is attempting to keep their foothold.
+This post will cover a few common Linux persistence techniques used by an adversary to establish permanent access.
+This blog assumed that you have basic knowledge of Linux OS such as Linux service, user privilege, crontab, remote management etc. The adversaries are attempting to keep their foothold.
 Persistence refers to strategies used by adversaries to maintain access to systems despite restarts, changing credentials, and other disruptions that may terminate their access.

 ---
 ## Creating privilege account

 [MITRE ID: T1136.001](https://attack.mitre.org/techniques/T1136/001/)

-The adversary tends to create a high privilege account to maintain access on the compromised system.
+The adversary tends to create a high privilege account to maintain access to the compromised system.
 They usually create a user with a sudo privilege across the system.

 	$ Command: